gristlabs/mocha-webdriver/README.md

 ### driver.findContent(selector, contentRegExp)

-Find elements matching the given css selector, then return the first one whose getText() matches the given regular expression.
+Find elements matching the given css selector, then return the first one whose innerText matches the given regular expression.
 Also available on a WebElement.
 E.g.

 ```typescript
 driver.findContent("button", /Accept/);
 ```

+Note that for performance reasons, it only queries the browser once and searches using Javascript in browser.

 ### elem.doClick(), elem.doSendKeys(...), elem.doClear(), elem.doSubmit()